MariusVentus/CallLogger/README.md

 V0.1.0 > Alpha!
 Logo added, slight tweak to the layout and visuals.
 Ready for use!

 V0.1.1 > Update: Made the note parser more robust so it could handle edge cases involving 1-2 digit times with no phone number, or small phone numbers.
 Improved phone number formatting.
 AM/PM check far more strict to prevent false positives.
 Efficiency and Polish updates.

+V0.1.2 > Added a Monthly-Split option which lets Call Logs split on a monthly basis.

+V0.1.3 > Option to disable Phone Number column, enable Call Type, Call Connected, and Call Temp columns, or enable an Outcome column able to display all three.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***